 I see my work as marrying the best of photojournalism–the speed and eye required to capture moments as they unfold–with the best of fine art: the sense of composition, aesthetic, and timeless beauty.

-My documentary work has been featured in Harper’s, The New York Times’ Lens, ESPN’s “The Undefeated,” PDN’s Photo of the Day, Deadspin, Cuarto Oscuro, and the Neue Zürcher Zeitung, among other outlets.
+My documentary photography has been featured in Harper’s, The New York Times’ Lens, ESPN’s “The Undefeated,” PDN’s Photo of the Day, Deadspin, Cuarto Oscuro, and the Neue Zürcher Zeitung, among other outlets.
 I’ve worked on several television documentaries for Viceland in Mexico and the U.S.

 A few more details about me:

 - Yes, I love tacos.
 But I may love Indian food even more especially Pani Puri Wala!

 - I have a nine-year-old daughter named Elena who has officially declared she wants to be a photographer - okay, fine, an Olympic swimmer - when she grows up.

 - Growing up in a tiny town in the mountains of Oaxaca, Mexico, I was obsessed with basketball.
 I’ve received several arts fellowships to document basketball in indigenous communities.
 You can see some of my work in this area in The New York Times.

 - My favorite places in Pittsburgh are the parks.
 I go running daily in Schenley, and take long hikes with my family in Frick.